logo

 How to Become a Paralegal in Indiana

-There are currently no statewide requirements for paralegal certification in Indiana, which means that paralegals can pursue a variety of career paths.
-Typically, paralegals will complete an education paired with experience.
-Experience is commonly gained during in-school internships or on-the-job training in entry-level roles.
+There are currently no statewide requirements for paralegal certification in Indiana, so paralegals can pursue several different career paths.
+Typically, paralegals complete some education paired with experience.
+Following are the basic steps to becoming a paralegal in Indiana:

 1. Earn a degree or certificate in paralegal studies.

-There are many paralegal schools in Indiana that offer associate’s degrees, bachelor’s degrees, and certificates through which candidates can build their skills and credentials.
-Currently, there are two paralegal programs in Indiana that have been approved by the American Bar Association (ABA).1
+There are many paralegal schools in Indiana that offer paralegal associate degrees, bachelor’s degrees in paralegal studies, and certificates in legal studies through which candidates can build their skills and credentials.
+Two paralegal programs in Indiana are approved by the American Bar Association (ABA).1

 2. Gain experience.

 Internships, job shadowing, and other real-world experiences are commonly found in paralegal programs.
-Although not all programs require such experience as part of the degree plan, taking advantage of experience opportunities is usually recommended as it can help students build their skills and their professional networks.
+Although not all programs require experience as part of the degree plan, taking advantage of internship opportunities is usually recommended as it can help students build their skills and professional networks.

 3. Seek certification, if desired.

-Even though state-level certification is not required in order to work as a paralegal in Indiana, earning voluntary certification is one way to build your credentials.
-You can read more about certification and the certification process below.
+Even though state-level certification is not required to work as a paralegal in Indiana, earning voluntary certification is one way to build your credentials.
+You can read more about the certification process below.

 Search Paralegal Programs